robertointerface/payment-system/README.md

 easier inspection on CircleCI of test results.
 5 - Package management is done with Poetry which is more painful to handle than just pip BUT it will save <br>
 a lot of problems in the future as it keeps good track of all dependencies.
+6 - Lambdas use MongoDB database, As the state machine lives inside a VPC and the <br>
+MongoDB database is created on another VPC cluster, a peering connection was created <br>
+between those VPCs so only state machine VCP can try to connect to MongoDB

 # IMPROVEMENTS THAT NEED TO BE DONE
 - Data access should be done by means of a Rest API, GRAPHQL or any other third <br>